Share on Facebook

 Taking the time to have video calls with friends and family

-What was once a weekly catch-up happy hour with friends at a favourite local bar has turned into a weekly catch-up happy hour with friends… At home.
+What was once a weekly catch-up happy hour with friends at a favorite local bar has turned into a weekly catch-up happy hour with friends…at home.
 You’re starting to realize that you don’t need to be out somewhere doing something to enjoy the company of family and friends.
 Simply being in their presence, albeit virtually, is enough.
-Here are 60 heartwarming best friend quotes that will make you want to call your BFF.
+Here are 22 heartwarming stories of true friendship that will make you want to call your bestie.

 5 / 18